 For queries about the role, please contact our current book series editors, David Cantor <email@example.com> and Elaine Leong <firstname.lastname@example.org>

 AGM / EC Nomination Form

-Our next Annual General Meeting will take place on 24 June 2021, virtually via Zoom.
-The time and a Zoom link will be available in due course at https://sshm.org/upcoming-sshm-events/.
+Our next Annual General Meeting will take place on 24 June 2021 at 16:00, virtually via Zoom.
+The Zoom link is available here.
 During the AGM, we will be talking about our activities in 2020.
 The AGM is also the opportunity for SSHM members to provide us with feedback and suggestions.
 We will also re-elect and nominate members at this meeting.
 Please note that nomination forms must now all be received by email.
 You can find the nomination form here: